-Amounts Held for Others - Periodically, the Fund enters into agreements to serve as an agent for other organizations and act as an intermediary between such organizations and beneficiaries.
-In 2022, the Fund agreed to serve as an agent for a project with The Boston Consulting Group (BCG) directed by three local funders.
+Amounts Held for Others as Fiscal Agent - Periodically, the Fund enters into agreements to serve as an agent for other organizations and act as an intermediary between such organizations and beneficiaries.
+In 2022, the Fund agreed to serve as an agent for a project with The Boston Consulting Group ("BCG") directed by three local funders.
 In 2022 and 2023, \$275,000 was received.
-Of that, \$240,000 was paid out toward the project in 2023.
-As of December 31, 2023 and 2022, the Fund held \$35,000 and \$175,000, respectively.
-The remaining \$35,000 held is for potential project expansion in 2024.
+The Fund disbursed funds to BCG upon completion of the project in 2023. \$35,000 remained from this fiscal agency to support additional work along these lines.